crsl4/phylogenetics-class/lecture-notes/lecture8.md

 # Distance and Parsimony methods

-## Final project datasets
+{: .highlight }

-First, let's check the different datasets that will be used in the final projects (google slides link in canvas).
+**Final project datasets:** First, let's check the different datasets that will be used in the final projects (google slides link in canvas).

 ### Previous class check-up